operator-ss/blog-drafts/keystroke-project.md

 The first function, we will have a look into is the `GetKey` function.
 This function uses [`GetAsyncKeyState`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getasynckeystate) Windows API, overall, this function calls another function `ParseKeycode`.
 Overall this function is responsible for getting the current key entered by the user.
-Now, let us move ahead to the next function which is `ParseKeyCode`.
+Now, let us move ahead to the next function, ' ParseKeyCode`.

 ![image](https://github.com/operator-ss/blog-drafts/assets/161946103/91434c09-5452-491d-a2bb-e3fb4b48a41a)